Dartford Grammar School

-Dartford Grammar School is a selective secondary (ages 11–19) foundation school for boys in Dartford, Kent, England, which admits girls to its sixth form (ages 16–18).
+Dartford Grammar School is a secondary foundation school for boys (ages 11–18) in Dartford, Kent, England, which admits girls to its sixth form (ages 16–18).
 All of the students joining the school are considered to be from the top 25% of the ability range, as determined by the 11-Plus examinations.
 The students come from Dartford, neighbouring towns and villages, and nearby London boroughs, as well as an increasing number of students from Essex.
 The current roll is 1,203, including 461 in the sixth form.
 It is the brother school of Dartford Grammar School for Girls.

 History

-The school was founded in 1576 by Edward Gwyn, a merchant; William Vaughan, a philanthropist and landowner; and William Death.
+The school was founded in 1576 by Edward Gwyn, a merchant; William Vaughan, a philanthropist and landowner; and William D'Aeth.

 A 1660 document outlined the original terms for the founding of the school:

-"William Vaughan, Edward Gwyn and William Death donated land and property near the Market House in Dartford High Street, the profits from which were to be used for maintaining a school and for and towards the supporting of one honest sufficient and learned man in grammar, as to them should seem fit and convenient, to be elected, chosen, and approved of, for the teaching, instructing and eruditing of children in the town of Dartford, in the knowledge of grammar, as heretofore has been used according to the charitable and pious interests and meaning of the said William Vaughan, Edward Gwyn and William Death re: 24th March 18 Elizabeth I."
+"William Vaughan, Edward Gwyn and William D'Aeth donated land and property near the Market House in Dartford High Street, the profits from which were to be used for maintaining a school and for and towards the supporting of one honest sufficient and learned man in grammar, as to them should seem fit and convenient, to be elected, chosen, and approved of, for the teaching, instructing and eruditing of children in the town of Dartford, in the knowledge of grammar, as heretofore has been used according to the charitable and pious interests and meaning of the said William Vaughan, Edward Gwyn and William D'Aeth re: 24th March 18 Elizabeth I."

 Lessons were initially given in the High Street above the Corn Market house, which was demolished in 1769.
 The school moved to its present location in 1864.

 Following the school's 'Outstanding' Ofsted inspection in 2008, the school was able to choose a third specialism, following Language College Status and the IB Programme; the school chose Science, resulting in an increased budget available next financial year.
-In 2011, the school chose to adopt the status of an Academy, which would provide extra funding to the school, although no name change was required.
+In 2011, the school chose to adopt the status of an academy, which would provide extra funding to the school, although no name change was required.

+At the beginning of the 2025–26 academic year, the school established a 6th house, called Gemili House, named after Old Dartfordian Adam Gemili, after a consultation with staff, students, and alumni.
+Gemili House has an orange colour to represent it on the school crest.

 Academic performance

 In 2014, 64% of Year 11 students gained 7 or more grades A/A* in GCSE exams.
 The school came second in the School Rankings for the new English Bacc in 2010.
-Most of Year 13 students proceed to university, with a majority gaining their first or second choice of university.

-As of 2007, the school has been awarded the right to teach the International Baccalaureate Middle Years Programme, becoming the first school in Britain and the first state school in the world to teach the course.
+In 2007, the school was awarded the right to teach the International Baccalaureate Middle Years Programme, becoming the first school in Britain and the first state school in the world to teach the course.

-In 2019, The school achieved the top IB results in the country for the second time.
+In 2019, the school achieved the top IB results in the country for the second time.

-The school was rated "Outstanding" in its last Ofsted inspection in 2008 and will not be inspected again unless concerns are raised about its performance in an interim assessment.
+The school was rated "Outstanding" in its last Ofsted inspection in 2022 and will not be inspected again unless concerns are raised about its performance in an interim assessment.